ShunyiZhao/SoftWareEandGroupProject/Web/README.md

    * Administer use the link **login** at the top of the navigation can access to Manager System
    * Administer is able to see the data that have been visualized.

-2. Users
+2. Interactive players && Users
-   * Users can know the background of the game (in the part of "Intro Story")
+   * Interactive players can know the background of the game (in the part of "Intro Story")
       > * Used a comic style to display the background of story
-   * Users are able to choose their favorite food that appear in the game (in the part of "CheckBox")
+   * Interactive players are able to choose their favorite food that appear in the desktop game (in the part of "CheckBox")
       > * Used a check box style allow interactive players to select the food they like and also, they can submit and send the data via  MQTT in JSON format, which the food they chose will appear in the game
-   * Users able to join the game (in the part of "Game")
+   * Interactive players able to join the game (in the part of "Game")
    * Users can know the instructions of the game (in the part of "Instruction")
       > * Used slideshow style to display the instruction, the text below the picture will be moved with the picture simultaneously
    * User can learn some health tips (in the part of "Health Tips")
       > * Used flipcard style to display the healthy tip for each food

 ## Application Structure
  ```
     web